rohitjangirdata/EtlOrcPos/README.md

 Readme
 =======
 This library help you to copy your data(Table wise) from Oracle Database to Postgresql Database.
-Its useful to those how are not friendly to ETL (Extract Transform load) and database connection, So I try to make it user friendly.

->Following librarys are use :
+>Following libraries are used :
 ```sh
 import pandas as pd
 import numpy as np